Darya Moroz: Biography

 Darya Moroz entered the Moscow Art Theatre School, in the course of Roman Kozak and Dmitry Brusnikin.
 In 2003, she graduated and was accepted into the troupe of the Chekhov Moscow Art Theatre.

 In 2005, she graduated from producer faculty of Higher Courses for Scriptwriters and Directors (workshop of Vladilen Arsenyev).

-In 2009 she participated in the music program Two Stars on Channel One paired with Pelageya.
+In 2009, she participated in the music program Two Stars on Channel One paired with Pelageya.

+She appeared in the sixth season of ice show contest Ice Age.